 Helen has significant NHS expertise gained during her 30 years' experience in a number of senior clinical and managerial roles.

 She has a strong operational background, has held several senior nursing positions across specialties in both surgery and medicine and has been awarded an MBE for her outstanding contribution to nursing and quality.

 Helen is passionate about ensuring patients receive the highest quality services and that their experience at Frimley Park Hospital is first class.
 Helen has also worked at the Department of Health as part of the Cabinet Office team assessing public organisations for the Charter Mark Award.
-Prior to taking up the position of Acting Director of Operations, Helen was the Associate Director for Urgent Care Services focusing on delivering the Trust's hyper-acute strategy in cardiology and stroke.
+Prior to taking up the position of Director of Operations, Helen was the Associate Director for Urgent Care Services focusing on delivering the Trust's hyper-acute strategy in cardiology and stroke.

 She has been responsible for leading innovation and change and led the trust's successful transformation project reducing patients' length of stay at Frimley Park.

 Nigel was formerly director of finance and performance for three clinical commissioning groups (CCGs) in East Berkshire and has been working for the NHS since 2002, originally with Wokingham PCT and then NHS Berkshire West, where he held a variety of senior finance roles.
 From March 2012 he led the formation of Central Southern Commissioning Support Unit and became its chief finance officer.
 He joined the CCGs in East Berkshire in November 2013.

 Nigel is involved in working with colleagues across the Frimley Health and Care STP area and leads the 'Connected Care' IT interoperability project in East Berkshire which is enabling the sharing of patient records between primary, secondary and social care.